 Athletes are usually the most affected, as well as those whose work requires a high level of physical exertion.
 However, it may also be a response to a trauma or disease.

-When there is tendonitis in the hip area, it is known as tendonitis of the iliac muscle.
+When there’s tendonitis in the hip area, it’s known as tendonitis of the iliac muscle.
 This type of tendonitis sometimes causes an uncomfortable pop along with pain during certain movements.

 Check out this article: How to Treat Tendonitis

 Sciatica is not considered a disorder per se since it actually tends to be a symptom of underlying medical conditions.
-These may included a herniated disc, spinal stenosis, or degenerative disc disease.
+These may include a herniated disk, spinal stenosis, or degenerative disk disease.

 Along with hip pain, sciatica causes a tingling sensation in the lower limbs.
 However, rest, pain relievers, and some stretching exercises can speed up recovery.